 A computer may be up and running, but the resources required for a specific operation may not be available depending upon the system load.
 For example, a computer may be running, but its network card may not work properly or its bandwidth is being overused.
 In this case, the system has uptime, but it is not available for the specific task.

 Default allows Windows to start quickly on Windows 10.
 If enabled, Windows will not reset the LastBootUpTime value.
 You will not get the exact Windows uptime.
 To disable fast startup quickly, run the following command:

 powercfg -h off

 If you want to check the current Windows uptime, you will need to use the network adapter method to check the network time.
 But it only works if you are always connected to the Internet.

-These are some of the ways which can be used to quickly get the last boot time or check the total uptime of the computer.
+These are some ways to quickly get the last boot time or check the total uptime of the computer.
 Every command has its own advantages.
 You can use the method which suits you best.
-The only thing I haven’t been able to find is the answer to how old is my computer?
+The only thing I haven’t found is the answer to how old is my computer?
 The systeminfo command only gives information about the Windows installation date and time.
-Maybe the BIOS can show me something about that.
-Most of the methods mentioned above work with all versions of Windows including Windows 10, Windows 8, Windows 7, Windows Vista.
+Maybe BIOS can show me something about that.
+Most of the methods mentioned above work with all versions of Windows, including Windows 10, Windows 8, Windows 7, Windows Vista.
 You can also check Windows Server uptime using the same commands.

 Please tell me about how you check the uptime of your computer and for what purpose do you use this information?